Analysis of Air Slide Conveyor Blockage Issues

 (3) Exhaust Design Problems

-The upper conveyor should maintain a zero or slight negative pressure.
-However, the plant's design connected the conveyor's exhaust to the bucket elevator housing, which was not linked to the dust collection system.
-This caused inadequate exhaust and positive pressure in the upper conveyor, making it difficult for materials to fluidize.
-To fix this issue, the plant implemented the following solutions:
+The upper conveyor shall maintain zero pressure or slight negative pressure.
+However, the design of the plant connects the exhaust port of the conveyor to the bucket elevator housing, which is not connected to the dust removal system.
+This leads to insufficient exhaust and positive pressure of the upper conveyor, and the material is difficult to fluidize.
+To solve this problem, the factory implemented the following solutions:

 • Redesign Exhaust Outlets: The conveyor’s exhaust was connected to relevant equipment to ensure smooth airflow.